 After lunch, participants visited the SAVIM nursery, which has produced native tree species since 2011.
-Jacob reiterated that reforestation should always be the last option when developing a forest restoration strategy due to its complexity and high cost in terms of time and resources.
-Jacob started by leading a session about the factors to consider and steps to construct a small-scale community tree nursery.
-Next, PCVs constructed a seed germinator bed, learning about different species, their phenology, seed types, storage, and scarification processes.
-Once the bed was constructed and disinfected, participants practiced scarifying and planting seeds.
-Participants also learned to make substrate and fill nursery bags.
-Finally, participants transplanted seedlings from the seed germinator bed into prepared bags.
+Jacob in collaboration with SAVIM members discussed the steps to construct a small-scale community tree nursery.
+Next, participants constructed a seed germinator bed, learning about different species, their phenology, seed types, storage, and scarification processes.
+Once the bed was constructed and disinfected, participants practiced scarifying seeds and varied planting practices.
+Participants also learned about making substrate and practiced mixing and filling bags.
+Finally, they transplanted seedlings from the seed germinator bed into prepared bags and learned how to care for seedlings until planting.
 To conclude the nursery session, Jacob stressed the importance of carefully selecting tree species for reforestation projects based on their ecological and social importance, since selected tree species must be able to function in degraded site conditions as well as have value for local people.

-Jacob led a reforestation session to demonstrate different tree planting techniques and had participants plant trees in a designated riparian area of a local farm.
-Jacob also focused on practical strategies to establish different reforestation plots and sizes, utilizing simple tools such as a roll of twine and lightweight threemeter PVC tubes to quickly and accurately measure out planting distances.
+Jacob led a final session to demonstrate the design of restoration systems and different tree planting techniques.
+Jacob focused on utilizing simple tools such as a roll of twine and lightweight three-meter PVC tubes to quickly and accurately measure out planting distances.
 Afterwards, Jacob discussed best planting practices, specifically calling attention to digging 40-centimeter holes to breakup compact soils and planting saplings with high amounts of organic material or with nearby forest soils which contain beneficial microorganisms.
 He also discussed post-planting maintenance including fertilizing, mulching, and digging mini-swales and barrier walls for sediment and water catchment as well as more long-term silvicultural management via pruning and thinning.
-Participants then practiced planting fruit trees and received feedback.
+Participants practiced using measurement tools and planting coffee tree saplings in the understory of a mahagny plantation to establish an agroforestry system.

-The course finalized with an open discussion where PCVs shared challenges to conduct conservation and restoration efforts in their communities.
+To conclude the course, PCVs raised doubts on how to conduct conservation and restoration efforts in their communities.
 Jacob facilitated a brainstorming session on ways to overcome these challenges and methods ELTI utilizes to systhesize restoration science into practical terms.